OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 ..
 Writing tip
   Provide links to further tutorials and other documentation.

 This is only the first step on the road to using uDig.
-There is a lot more great material (and ability) left for your to discover in our walkthroughs.
+There is a lot more great material (and ability) left for you to discover in our **walkthrough** documents.

 * Walkthrough 1

-  Try out the use of PostGIS, extract data from a Web Feature Server and explore the use of Themes with our powerful Color Brewer technology.
+  Try out the use of :doc:`PostGIS <../overview/postgis_overview>`, extract data from a Web Feature Server and explore the use of **Themes** with our powerful `Color Brewer` technology.

   :file:`/usr/local/share/udig/udig-docs/uDigWalkthrough 1.pdf`

-* Walkthrough 2 - Learn how to create shapefiles and use the Edit tools to manipulate feature data, covers the installation of GeoServer and editing with a Web Feature Server.
+* Walkthrough 2 - Learn how to create shapefiles and use the Edit tools to manipulate feature data, covers the installation of :doc:`GeoServer <../overview/geoserver_overview>` and editing with a Web Feature Server.

   Available on http://udig.refractions.net/